MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/take-any-aggfunction.md

 ---
 title: take_any() (aggregation function) - Azure Data Explorer
-description: This article describes take_any() (aggregation function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/09/2022
+description: Learn how to use the take_any() (aggregation function) to return the value of an arbitrarily selected record. ms.reviewer: alexans ms.topic: reference ms.date: 02/20/2023
 ---
 # take_any() (aggregation function)